alexnorell/website/content/post/2024-ski-season/index.md

 {{< /expandable-box >}}

 {{< expandable-box title="May 1 - Snowbird, UT" vert="30,737ft" >}}
-Huge, bluebird day at the the bird!
+Huge, bluebird day at the bird!
 Got a little bit of everything in.
 {{< /expandable-box >}}

 {{< expandable-box title="May 2 - Snowbird and Solitude, UT" vert="25,288ft" >}}